Ricketts Glen State Park: Modern era

 In 1913, Ricketts opened the glens and their waterfalls to the public, charging $1 for parking.
 Although this fee was unpopular, it remained in place until the land became a state park.
 After Ricketts died in 1918, the Pennsylvania Game Commission bought 48000 acre from his heirs, via the Central Pennsylvania Lumber Company, between 1920 and 1924.
 This became most of Pennsylvania State Game Lands Number 13, west of the park in Sullivan County.
 These sales left the Ricketts heirs with over 12000 acre surrounding Ganoga Lake, Lake Jean and the glens area of the park.
-An area encompassing 22000 acres was approved as a national park site in 1935, and the National Park Service operated a Civilian Conservation Corps camp at "Ricketts Glynn" (sic).
-The funding to create a National Park at Ricketts Glen was "sidetracked" in 1936 when the money was redirected to the Resettlement Administration for "direct relief".
+An area encompassing 22000 acres was approved for purchase as a federal recreational site in 1935, and the National Park Service operated a Civilian Conservation Corps camp at "Ricketts Glynn" (sic).
+The funding to create a national park site at Ricketts Glen was "sidetracked" in 1936 when the money was redirected to the Resettlement Administration for "direct relief".
 Similar projects at French Creek, Raccoon Creek, Laurel Hill, Blue Knob, and Hickory Run were also defunded (all are now Pennsylvania state parks).
 The financial difficulties of the Great Depression and World War II brought an end to this plan for development.

 Arthur James, the Governor of Pennsylvania, signed legislation creating Ricketts Glen State Park on August 1, 1941.
 The Commonwealth of Pennsylvania bought 1261 acre, including the glens and their waterfalls, from the heirs for $82,000 on December 31, 1942.
 The new state park opened to the public on August 1, 1943; however, the park's official history says "recreational facilities first opened in 1944".
 The state bought a total of 16000 acre more from the heirs in 1945 and 1950 for $68,000; the park today has about 10000 acre from the Ricketts family and about 3000 acre acquired from others.

 The Grand View fire tower is at the highest point on the Allegheny Front in the park.

 The state's original plans for the new park included building an inn, an 18-hole golf course and country club, and a winter sports complex for skiing, ice boating, and tobogganing, as well as a beach with bathing facilities, cabins, and a tent camping area.
 Only the last three were actually built, all south of Lake Jean; the Hayfield area north of Lake Jean was to have had the facilities for golf and tennis, and the inn and winter sports complex were to have been atop Cherry Ridge, at an elevation of 2461 ft.